In January 2020 we stopped dairy farming so our story has changed a little....

 1. Get Out Of Bed!

-Our dairy herd (150 girls) are Holstein Friesians.
+We had a dairy herd (150 girls) of Holstein Friesians.
+Most dairy cows in the Southwest are also Holstein Friesian.
 Each cow provides about 25-35 litres of creamy milk daily.
-I love their markings…not one ever the same!
-Our herd is machine milked twice daily (5am & 3pm).
+I still love their markings…not one ever the same!
+Dairy herds are machine milked twice daily (approx 5am & 3pm).

 Milk straight from a cow is warm & needs to be cooled in a refrigerated vat before storage.
 Australian milk must be pasteurised, the process where milk is gently heated, under strict temperature control, to ensure the absence of pathogens.